 COVID-19: Mortgage Lending Changes and What They Mean for Borrowers

-It’s been a roller coaster ride for the mortgage industry in 2020 — and that’s putting it lightly.
+It’s been a roller coaster ride for the mortgage industry since the start of the COVID19 pandemic — and that’s putting it lightly.
 Borrowers saw incredibly low rates increase by nearly a full point in a matter of weeks.
 Granted, interest rates leveled out shortly thereafter and remain favorable for borrowers.

 So then why are mortgage experts concerned about the industry if rates are still low?
 It all ties back to the coronavirus, also known as COVID-19.
 Things are changing with mortgages, whether it be credit score requirements, loan program requirements, or loan program availability.

 We’ve put together this FAQ page to help people understand the changes and know their loan may be impacted.